Yandex Cloud

 Usage exampleUsage example

-In our example, we are using static masking to replace data with other data according to the masking rules.
+In the following example, we will use static masking to substitute data according to the masking rules.

 2. Create a table named employees and populate it with data: